Fiction

 -

 SHE lived in a bark hut on the shores of an ocean of dirt.
 From her front door she looked out on a featureless expanse which like the sea was conducive to a hankering heart.
 She longed for her husband’s return, but dreaded it all the same, dreaded having to tell him about the roof, the cows, the mantelpiece, their two sons—all in fine working order when he left, all now defunct.

-Out back lay a tract of indecisive bush, sporadic trees and hardy shrub, which after two days of eastward bashing brought one to the nearest town, so that she was fixed between two wildernesses, like a nit on the hairline of a balding man.
+Out back lay a tract of sporadic trees and hardy shrub, which after two days of eastward bashing brought one to the nearest town, fixing the drover’s wife between two wildernesses, like a nit on the hairline of a balding man.
 She and her husband settled there over a decade prior, inspired by the notion of writing their story afresh—a story that would start with a bark hut and anonymity and end with a stone homestead and a surname known at both extremes of their solitude.
-But despite years of loyal tenure she still felt nearer to the beginning of that story than its end.
+But after years of loyal tenure she still felt nearer to the beginning of that story than its end.
 The house was in termitic ruin and the task of spreading their name was destined to fall to a solitary daughter who in her first nine years hadn’t encountered anything besides that which she could spy from the hut.

 When it came to names, among other things, the girl was a total ignoramus.
-Credit where due, she knew her own, despite being given every chance to forget it: her father was long absent, brothers long dead, and her mother only called her Child.
+Credit where due, she knew her own—despite being given every chance to forget it: her father was long absent, brothers long dead, and her mother only called her Child.
 But she did not know the family name that her father toiled so hard to circulate, while her mother was Mother and did little to elaborate on that paltry fact.

 *

 It’s hard to fathom the turmoil a knock at the door brought a drover’s wife, hard to fathom the woe of turning the knocker away.
-But when a big, blue-eyed drifter came by offering a few days’ work in exchange for food and shelter she told him, as she always did with drifters, that they didn’t need the help, that her husband and two sons would be back shortly.
+But when a big, blue-eyed drifter came by offering a few days’ work in exchange for food and shelter she told him, as she always did with drifters, that they didn’t need the help, that her husband and two sons would be back any minute.

 But to her surprise it didn’t scare him off as intended.
 The drifter simply replied that it was no trouble waiting and without further invitation collapsed into a chair like something returned home, sighing out days of dust and dirt in so doing.